pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "If you want to change attitudes, start with a change in behavior."
 --Katherine Hepburn

-"If you need a helping hand, you can find one at the end of your arm."
---Katherine Hepburn (also possibly an addage)

 "Everyone thought I was bold and fearless and even arrogant, but inside I was always quaking."
 --Katherine Hepburn